Wildcard Search Java with GroupDocs.Search – Advanced Features

 • Do I need a license?
 A free trial works for development; a production license is required for commercial use.

-• Can I combine it with other queries?
-Yes—mix date ranges with boolean, faceted, or regex queries.
+• Can I combine it with date range queries?
+Yes—mix wildcard, date range, faceted, and boolean clauses in a single query.

 • Is it fast for large datasets?
-When indexed correctly, searches run in sub‑second time even on millions of records.
+When indexed correctly, searches run in sub‑second time even on millions of documents.

 Why use GroupDocs.Search for Java?

-GroupDocs.Search offers a unified API for many query types—simple, wildcard, faceted, numeric, date range, regex, boolean, and phrase—so you can build sophisticated search experiences without juggling multiple libraries.
+GroupDocs.Search offers a unified API for many query types—simple, wildcard search java, faceted, numeric, date range, regex, boolean, and phrase—so you can build sophisticated search experiences without juggling multiple libraries.
 Its event‑driven error handling also keeps your indexing pipeline resilient.

 Prerequisites